Jemoka/blag/content/posts/KBhstability.md

 A stationary point of an [ODE]({{< relref "KBhordinary_differential_equations.md" >}}) is considered "stable" if, at the stationary point \\(y=c\\), the function with initial condition.

+If you start near a stationary point, the function will either diverge \\(t\to \infty\\) to that stationary point, or converge to a stationary point.
+Whether the functions done that makes it "stable"/"unstable".

 For an [autonomous ODEs]({{< relref "KBhautonomous_odes.md" >}}) \\(y'(t) = f(y(t))\\), suppose \\(y(t) = c\\) is a stationary solutiona:

 -   \\(c\\) is stable (i.e. \\(t\to \infty, y \to c\\) for \\(y\_0 \approx c\\)) if the graph of \\(f\\) near \\(c\\) crosses from positive to negative; that is, when \\(f'( c) < 0\\)